 She has accurate data for each of her daughters at her fingertips.

 The $35 monthly fee that gives her daughters unlimited playtime also makes it both affordable and reliable for the long-term.

 But most importantly, Elephant Learning is giving her daughters dramatic math skill improvements and lasting concept mastery.

 Eight-year-old Emerson has learned over a year’s worth of math in six months.
 And she only has to average 30 minutes of playtime each week to continue improving.

 When she began her math games, the Elephant Learning program determined that she did best playing at a 6-year-old’s level.
-As Emerson played, she built her confidence solving a variety of puzzles.
+As Emerson played, she built her confidence by solving a variety of puzzles.

 Now the concepts have become more challenging, but Emerson continues to improve.
 In fact, she’s almost reached the level she needs to be as an 8-year-old.